 Oxford Nanopore MinION

 The MinION is the first sequencing platform to be released by Oxford Nanopore Technologies.
 It is under constant development and supports an increasing breadth of sequencing applications for researchers’ own (not service) use.
-We are working with several groups within WTCHG and the University of Oxford to validate methods and support internal research.
+We are working with several groups within WHG and the University of Oxford to validate methods and support internal research.

 Oxford Nanopore PromethION